Vadama: 17th century to the present

 During the 19th century, the Vadamas along with other Tamil Brahmins made ample use of the opportunities provided by British rule to dominate the civil services, legislature and the judiciary in the Madras Presidency.
 Throughout the second half of the 19th century and the early 20th century there was intense political rivalry between the Vadamas and the Brahacharanams for the domination of Brahmin villages called agraharams.

 Traditional occupation

-They are held to have been the land-lords and head-men of the Brahmin villages called agraharams.
 Sociologist Andre Beteille, in his thesis Caste, class, and power: changing patterns of stratification in a Tanjore village, describes them as the biggest mirasidars among the Iyer community.
 They may also have organised the agraharams' defence in turbulent times for though there were not many who joined the army, they were not specifically forbidden to take to arms.

-Many were great scholars and served in the courts of kings.
-Nilakanta Dikshitar was a minister to Thirumalai Nayak of Madurai.

 In the 19th century, as with other Iyers, many of the Vadama joined, the judiciary of British India as lawyers and judges, or served in the Indian Civil and Revenue Services.
 Many others continued in the service of the kings of the princely states of Travancore, Mysore, Pudukottai, and Ramnad.

 Religious practices

-The Vadama traditionally claim to be superior to other classes of Iyers.
-One ritualistic difference from other Iyers, arises in their having to recite the following verse in honour of the River Narmada, and to ward of serpents, as part of their Sandhyavandanam: